 Recommended by: Victoria – Southern Trippers

-The quaint little town Leavenworth, nestled in the Cascade Mountains of Washington, is one of the most beautiful Christmas towns in the US.
-This jolly town is famous for its Christmas celebration that starts in November and lasts until the end of December.
+The quaint little town of Leavenworth, nestled in the Cascade Mountains of Washington, is one of the most beautiful Christmas towns in the US.
+We recommend this charming little town and its beautiful surroundings as a great road trip destination from Seattle all year round.
+But this jolly town is famous for its Christmas celebration, which starts in November and lasts until the end of December.

 You’ll find endless possibilities to fill out your holiday checklist when visiting the bustling small town that attracts travelers worldwide.